cyantis/prof_dev_tracker_v3/README.md

 5. _PDT_ is setup to run with Heroku, which requires Yarn.
 Instructions for installing Yarn can be found [here](https://yarnpkg.com/en/) and for Heroku [here](https://devcenter.heroku.com/articles/heroku-cli).

-6. Launch a local server from the top-level directory by executing:
+6. Launch a local server from the `./server` directory by executing:

     $ heroku local -f Procfile.dev